mysteriumnetwork/documentation/content/node-runners/troubleshooting/index.md

 #### Logs show client attempts, but it does not fully connect

 There might be many things, but the most frequent is a firewall.
-If You run node via docker image, check that *ip_forwarding* is enabled on a host and that UDP service port (specified by `--openvpn.port` flag) is allowed from outside.
+If You run node via docker image, check that *ip_forwarding* is enabled on a host and that UDP service port is allowed from outside.

 check ip_forward status: